mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ## Step 2 **Repository**:

-In this section, it is indicated the location of your new project and you have to choose its Template:
+In this step, it is indicated the location of your new project and you have to choose its Template:

    * **Git repo path** (*required*, field not editable): this is the path, calculated from project name and tenant, where the configuration will be saved on GitLab.
 It specifies the location of your project on GitLab.